NH Lemon Law FAQ

 Lastly, if you are experiencing paint problems, a similar type of problem repeatedly (electrical, water leak in the back versus water leak in the front, front brakes and then back brakes and then front brakes again), or a significant problem in steering or braking, please submit your information for our consideration.
 We handle each case separately and we have made exceptions in the past.

-No. If you are having continuous problems and your car is under a manufacturer's warranty, we can still help under the Federal Magnuson Moss Warranty Act.
+No. If you are having continuous problems and your car is under a manufacturer's warranty, we can still help under the Federal Magnuson–Moss Warranty Act.
 Please let us know about your repairs and we will have someone from our firm contact you and explain your rights.
 The representation is still completely cost-free.

-Like lemon laws in other states, the New Hampshire Lemon Law Statute contains a fee-shifting provision which means that if the consumer prevails, the manufacturer must pay all attorney fees and legal costs on top of what you receive.
+Like Lemon Laws in other states, the New Hampshire Lemon Law Statute contains a fee-shifting provision which means that if the consumer prevails, the manufacturer must pay all attorney fees and legal costs on top of what you receive.
 If you submit a claim to Kimmel & Silverman, and we accept your case, you will not pay anything out of pocket, win or lose.
 The fee-shifting provision gives you equal footing when battling against a multi-billion dollar automobile manufacturer.

-No. Problems can occur immediately, but if you are interested in opening a Lemon Law claim, you must follow proper procedures.
-That means making an appointment to have your car examined and repaired, and securing a repair invoice when you pick up your car.
+No. Problems can occur immediately, but if you are interested in opening a claim, you must follow proper procedures.
+That means making an appointment to have your car examined and repaired, as well as securing a repair invoice when you pick up your car.
 Make sure the invoice properly outlines all of the problems you disclosed to the service manager.

 Also, if a dealer misrepresents a car at the time of sale, you may have rights under the Unfair Trade Practices Act.
 We encourage you to contact us to find out if and how we can be of assistance in these matters.

-Ask away.
-Give us a call at 1-800-LEMON-LAW (1-800-536-6652) 24 hours a day or feel free to e-mail us and we will be glad to get back to you as soon as possible.
+Ask us.
+Give us a call at 1-800-LEMON-LAW (1-800-536-6652) 24 hours a day, or feel free to email us.
+We will be glad to get back to you as soon as possible.